daviddias/node-dirbuster/README.md

 - Performance can be adjusted while the program in running
 - Supports Basic, Digest and NTLM auth
 - Command line * GUI interface

-Extra features:

-- CLI and programmatic interface for Node.js apps
-- Output to .csv and JSON
-- Streaming interface

-## Usage

 ## Credits